 Week 4: Buenos Aires, Argentina

-If you’re on a backpacking South America route for one month, a visit to Argentina’s capital city of Buenos Aires is a must.
-With its stately architecture and jacaranda-lined boulevards, backpacking in Buenos Aires is a joy.
+If you’re on a 1 month South America itinerary, a visit to Argentina’s capital city of Buenos Aires is a must.
+With its stately architecture and jacaranda-lined boulevards, Buenos Aires is a joy.
 Reasons to visit include its legendary steaks, seductive tango and late-night parties.

 I recommend you head straight for Palermo Soho.
 It’s a joy to walk around the streets of this charming neighbourhood, with its lively cafés and restaurants, with music and tables spilling outside.

-If you are looking for a stylish hostel in Palermo Soho, check out the Selina Palermo which has a cool rooftop bar and an on-site restaurant.
-The beautiful Meridiano Hostel Boutique has a cool bar and terrace, and its dorm beds come with useful personal fittings and curtains for privacy.
+If you are looking for a stylish hostel in Palermo Soho, check out the beautiful Meridiano Hostel Boutique has a cool bar and terrace, and its dorm beds come with useful personal fittings and curtains for privacy.
 The super clean and friendly Caravan BA boutique hostel is loved by guests for its seasonal outdoor swimming pool, sports facilities and activities that help you meet other travellers easily.
 Finally, the fabulous Malevo Murana Hostel is perfectly located in Palermo and offers a tasty breakfast and great outdoor areas.

-Explore the interactive map below for the latest accommodation deals in Palermo, Buenos Aires:
+Explore the interactive map below for the latest accommodation deals in Buenos Aires:

 Day 25: Take a walking tour of the city